#SeeYouInCourt: Climate litigation heats up | DW | 23.09.2021

 "Today is a day that many companies will remember.
 Those who violate human rights, deface the planet, and aggravate climate change now have a special place waiting for them: the courts," said Jose Aylwin, director of Observatorio Ciudadano, which is an FIDH member organization.

-These cases have emerged from grassroot communities who are seeking recourse in the courts due to the failure of environmental authorities to adequately control emissions.
+These cases have emerged from grassroots communities who are seeking recourse in the courts because of the failure of environmental authorities to adequately control emissions.

 Conservationists have long used the courts to stop environmentally harmful fossil fuel projects that impact water and air quality.
 Just this week, the European Court of Justice fined Poland €500,000 ($586,000) a day in response to the country's refusal to shut down the Turow open-cast lignite mine near the Czech border on pollution grounds.